 Expand the scale and intensity of Adult Basic Education and English language programs, and continue to strengthen their focus on college and career readiness.

 Provide industry-specific professional development to help ABE/ESOL teachers understand industry shifts and the application of learning at the workplace.
-Effectively leverage SNAP-Employment and Training federal matching resources, currently under-utilized in Massachusetts, to increase funding available for basic skills and employment training activities
+Effectively leverage SNAP-Employment and Training federal matching resources, currently under-utilized in Massachusetts, to increase funding available for basic skills and employment training activities.